syncfusion-content/install-docs/Common/Essential-Studio/Installation/Essential-Studio-Digitally-Signed-Binaries.md

     ![Installation Complete](Digitally-Signed-Binaries-images/Digitally-Signed-Assemblies-Setup_img6.png)

 8. Select the **Run Syncfusion Control Panel** check box to launch the Syncfusion Control Panel after installing.
-Click Finish to exit the Setup Wizard.
+Click Finish to exit the installer Wizard.
 Digitally Signed Binaries will be installed.